IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/examples/how-to-create-ivi-service.md

     suspend fun logOut()

     // The service interface must at least contain the empty companion object, which will be
-    // extended with a few methods by the IVI service framework.
+    // extended by the IVI service framework.
-    // Kotlin does now allow to extend the companion object if it has not been declared. companion object
+    // Kotlin does not allow extending the companion object if it has not been declared. companion object
 }
 ```